antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 ### Running a single application
 Tye makes it very easy to run single applications.
 To demonstrate this:

-Make a new folder called microservice and navigate to it:
+Make a new folder called microservices and navigate to it:

 ```
 mkdir microservices